Above: So many UIS students have financial need. Please help students achieve their dream of a degree.

 Created for a student with financial need, with preference given to former or current patients of a St. Jude’s facility and secondarily to a student who has overcome a serious medical obstacle.

-Louise Hartman Schewe, a philanthropist and former teacher, is a long-time supporter of UIS and its mission to provide “an intellectually rich, collaborative and intimate learning environment for students.”
-In the spirit of the UIS mission, the Louise Hartman Schewe Scholarship is awarded to two undergraduate students with demonstrated financial need and academic merit.
+Louise Hartman Schewe, a philanthropist and former teacher, was a long-time supporter of UIS and its mission to provide “an intellectually rich, collaborative and intimate learning environment for students.”
+Louise was a teacher and active civic leader whose interests included the Springfield Art Association and the Illinois Symphony Guild.
+Upon her death in 2006, Louise Schewe left a generous bequest in support of UIS.

 As long-time supporter of the Springfield community, the Capital Steps – Springfield Electric Scholarship is a natural extension of the philanthropic history Mr. Bill Schnirring, CEO of Springfield Electric.
 Capital Steps is a fundraising endeavor aimed at increasing the availability of merit and need-based scholarships at UIS.